Irving, Texas Therapists

 Like many cities, Irving’s mental health services and providers can not keep up with the growing amount of extensiveness in the city’s mental health needs and the growing number of residents.
 It can become frustrating trying to find help when there are limited resources.
 Finding a good connection in a timely manner can make all the difference.
 When meeting a therapist, be sure to list your symptoms and concerns to make certain that you remember everything that you want to discuss.
 List any questions you may have about the treatment plan and what your goal is to be achieved from therapy.
 Many therapists will provide a complimentary consultation.

-The National Suicide Hotline provides support for those in distress, in crisis, and having suicidal thoughts.
+The 988 Suicide & Crisis Lifeline provides support for those in distress, in crisis, and having suicidal thoughts.
 This is a confidential hotline that is available 24 hours a day and 7 days a week.

 Suicide & Crisis Center provides crisis support and mental health screenings for the youth.